Stem cell: Embryonic

 A human embryonic stem cell is also defined by the expression of several transcription factors and cell surface proteins.
 The transcription factors Oct-4, Nanog, and Sox2 form the core regulatory network that ensures the suppression of genes that lead to differentiation and the maintenance of pluripotency.
 The cell surface antigens most commonly used to identify hES cells are the glycolipids stage specific embryonic antigen 3 and 4, and the keratan sulfate antigens Tra-1-60 and Tra-1-81.
 The molecular definition of a stem cell includes many more proteins and continues to be a topic of research.

 By using human embryonic stem cells to produce specialized cells like nerve cells or heart cells in the lab, scientists can gain access to adult human cells without taking tissue from patients.
 They can then study these specialized adult cells in detail to try to discern complications of diseases, or to study cell reactions to proposed new drugs.

 Because of their combined abilities of unlimited expansion and pluripotency, embryonic stem cells remain a theoretically potential source for regenerative medicine and tissue replacement after injury or disease., however, there are currently no approved treatments using ES cells.
 The first human trial was approved by the US Food and Drug Administration in January 2009.
-However, the human trial was not initiated until October 13, 2010 in Atlanta for spinal cord injury research.
-On November 14, 2011 the company conducting the trial (Geron Corporation) announced that it will discontinue further development of its stem cell programs.
+However, the human trial was not initiated until October 13, 2010, in Atlanta for spinal cord injury research.
+On November 14, 2011, the company conducting the trial (Geron Corporation) announced that it will discontinue further development of its stem cell programs.
 Differentiating ES cells into usable cells while avoiding transplant rejection are just a few of the hurdles that embryonic stem cell researchers still face.
 Embryonic stem cells, being pluripotent, require specific signals for correct differentiation – if injected directly into another body, ES cells will differentiate into many different types of cells, causing a teratoma.
-Ethical considerations regarding the use of unborn human tissue are another reason for the lack of approved treatments using embryonic stem cells.
-Many nations currently have moratoria or limitations on either human ES cell research or the production of new human ES cell lines.
+Many nations currently have moratoria or limitations on either human ES cell research or the production of new human ES cell lines due to their ethical controversies.

+The use of embryonic stem cells has generated significant ethical and political controversy.
+Central to the debate is the moral status of the human embryo, as deriving ES typically involves the destruction of early-stage embryos.
+Critics argue that this practice violates the sanctity of human life, and therefore is unacceptable.